akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/BatchQueueBundle/README.md

 |                         |                           |                      |                          |
 | ...                     |                           |                      |                          |
 ```

-### Why do we ackowledge the message differently with Google PubSub?
+### Why do we acknowledge the message just after pulling it?

+The normal usage in the Symfony Messenger's workflow is to ack the message after handling it.
-Google PubSub has a maximum time to acknowledge a message.
+But Google PubSub has a maximum time to acknowledge a message.
 By default it's 10 seconds and it can be configured
 with the `ackDeadlineSeconds` option (https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.subscriptions/create).
 The maximum that can be configured is 10 minutes.
 If the the message is not acknowledged in that interval, it can be delivered again.
 But it's not rare a job execution exceeds 10 minutes, and we don't want to receive the same message twice.
 We thought about 2 solutions: